Louisiana Healthcare Opportunities for International Graduates

 In the event that the errors or incomplete sections are found to be too numerous or excessive, the packet will be returned to the point of contact as appropriate for correction and resubmission.
 In the event that the packet is considered to be incorrect and/or incomplete per this policy, the packet will be placed “on hold,” until it is corrected and/or completed.

 The initial check of the application packet for completed documentation will be completed in a timely manner following receipt.
 If the packet is not complete, or does not meet program criteria at the time of this review, the point of contact will be notified in writing regarding the deficiencies and/or issues which need to be corrected/addressed.

 Subsequent review of the packet will be completed by the remaining members of the Louisiana Conrad 30/J-1 Visa Waiver Program Review Committee.
 The Application Packet will be evaluated for support by Well-Ahead only when they are fully completed.
 Well-Ahead will make the determination about whether or not to support the physician’s waiver request application within 45 days after the packet is considered to be complete with all issues resolved.

-All employers and practice site locations must complete the Site Information Form.
+All employers and practice site locations must complete the Site Information Form (see below for additional information on practice sites for forensic pathologists).
 If the site is different from the employer, they must also submit a Site Information Form.
 The site must have the following in place at the time of submission of the Site Information Form: